 All creditors who engage in consumer credit transactions are subject to the Iowa Consumer Credit Code (ICCC), and all assignees that purchase those transactions must file notification with the ICCC Administrator and pay all required fees.
 The Attorney General serves as the ICCC administrator.

-The ICCC requires all creditors and assignees to pay an annual notification fee.
+The ICCC requires all creditors and assignees to pay a $50 annual notification fee.
+(Note: the 2017 Iowa Legislature increased the notification fee for ICCC creditor/assignees effective July 1, 2017.
+The new fee is $50 (up from $10).
 Creditors/assignees who own the paper for consumer credit transactions must also pay a volume fee based on the average unpaid balance of all consumer credit transactions.
 The purpose of assessing these fees is to ensure that all creditors and assignees contribute to the cost of enforcing the ICCC, and the law stipulates that all fee money collected be put to that use.

 How to File